-As at June 30, 2020, the level 2 warrants of \$ 561,109 have been valued using the Black-Scholes valuation method.
+The level 2 warrants as at June 30, 2022 of \$129,351 and as at December 31, 2021 of \$677,560 have been valued using the Black-Scholes valuation method.

 6. Financial instruments risk management:

 The Partnership's activities expose it to a variety of financial instrument risks including market risk (price risk, interest rate risk and currency risk), credit risk, concentration risk and liquidity risk.